Beer Hall Putsch: Legacy

 The anniversary could be a time of tension in Nazi Germany.
 The ceremony was cancelled in 1934, coming as it did after the so-called Night of the Long Knives.
 In 1938, it coincided with the Kristallnacht, and in 1939 with the attempted assassination of Hitler by Johann Georg Elser.
 With the outbreak of war in 1939, security concerns caused the re-enactment of the march to be suspended, never to be resumed.
 However, Hitler continued to deliver his 8 November speech through 1943.
 In 1944, Hitler skipped the event and Heinrich Himmler spoke in his place.
 As the war went on, residents of Munich came increasingly to dread the approach of the anniversary, concerned that the presence of the top Nazi leaders in their city would act as a magnet for Allied bombers.

 Every Gau (administrative region of Germany) was also expected to hold a small remembrance ceremony.
 As material given to propagandists said, the 16 fallen were the first losses and the ceremony was an occasion to commemorate everyone who had died for the movement.

 On 9 November 1935, the dead were taken from their graves and to the Feldherrnhalle.
 The SA and SS carried them down to the Königsplatz, where two Ehrentempel ('honour temples') had been constructed.
-In each of the structures eight of the dead Nazis were interred in a sarcophagus bearing their name.
+In each of the structures, eight of the dead Nazis were interred in a sarcophagus bearing their name.

 In June 1945 the Allied Commission removed the bodies from the Ehrentempels and contacted their families.
-They were given the option of having their loved ones buried in Munich cemeteries in unmarked graves or having them cremated, common practice in Germany for unclaimed bodies.
+They were given the option of having their loved ones buried in Munich cemeteries in unmarked graves or having them cremated, a common practice in Germany for unclaimed bodies.
 On 9 January 1947, the upper parts of the structures were blown up.

 Since 1994, a commemorative plaque embedded in the pavement in front of the Feldherrnhalle contains the names of the four Bavarian policemen who died in the fight against the Nazis.
 The plaque reads:

-In popular culture

-A paraphrased part of Hitler's speech to the court (narrated by actor Chris Barrie) was featured in the extended version of the 1984 anti-war song "Two Tribes" by the British band Frankie Goes to Hollywood: "You may pronounce us guilty a thousand times over, but the Goddess of the Eternal Court of History will smile and tear to tatters the brief of the State Prosecutor and the sentence of this court, for She acquits us."